 How to Get to Wollomombi Falls

-Coming in from Armidale, follow Grafton Rd / Waterfall Way for about 40km when you turn into Wollomombi Falls Rd.
-After 2km turn left at the fork which takes you to the car park with barbecue and toilet facilities.
+From Armidale, follow Grafton Rd / Waterfall Way for about 40km when you turn into Wollomombi Falls Rd.
+After 2km turn left at the fork which takes you to the car park with barbecue and toilet facilities (see map).

 Please note that dogs and other domestic animals are not permitted in the area.

-The best time to visit Wollomombi Falls is after rainfall when the two waterfalls carry the most water and the gorge turns a bit misty.
-And if you’re lucky you may even spot a rainbow.
+The best time to visit Wollomombi Falls is after heavy rainfall, when the two waterfalls carry the most water and the gorge turns a bit misty.
+If you’re lucky, you may even spot a rainbow.

-It’s recommended to schedule in enough time to spend in this area because the scenery will blow you away.
-The unique scenery with the two thundering waterfalls and the massive gorge below will leave a lasting impression.
+It’s recommended to schedule in enough time to spend in this area, because the scenery will blow you away.
+The two thundering waterfalls and the massive gorge below will leave a lasting impression.

-From here you can explore the area and choose to follow the walking tracks to several lookout points.
+From there, you can explore the area further, and perhaps follow the walking tracks that lead to several scenic lookout points.

-If you turn right at the fork, you’ll end up at the camping ground and the Edgars Lookout.
+It may also be worthwhile to visit the camping ground nearby, which is home to the Edgars Lookout.
 This is a great viewpoint with scenic views of the western part of Wollomombi Gorge.

 Walking Tracks and Lookout Points

-There are two major walking tracks in the area that both give you a good sense of how uniquely beautiful this part of the world is.
+There are two main walking tracks in the area that both give you a good sense of how uniquely beautiful this part of the world is.

-If you have the time and energy, it would definitely be worth doing both tracks because the views of the waterfalls, the rivers and the massive valley are absolutely stunning.
+It’s recommended to do both these tracks because the views of the waterfalls, the rivers and the massive valley are absolutely stunning.
 Both walks are fairly easy with only a few steep parts on the way to the lookouts.

 1. Chandler Walking Track

-The Chandler Track is a relatively easy 1.4km (2.8km return) walk that includes three beautiful viewing points.
+The Chandler Track is a relatively easy 1.4km (2.8km return) walk that includes three scenic lookout points.

 The second viewpoint, Checks Lookout, is a bit smaller but offers similarly impressive views as the first one.
-You can then continue the track to the third viewpoint, the Chandler Lookout.
+You can then continue the track to the third lookout, the Chandler Viewpoint.

-Until recently, the track would continue all the way down to the river but this section of the track has been closed.
-Strong erosion and often very steep parts make this quite a hazardous track.
-You can still continue at your own risk though if you would like to.
+Until recently, the track would continue all the way down to the river, but this section of the track has been closed.
+Ongoing erosion and often very steep parts have turned this into a hazardous track.

 2. Wollomombi Walking Track

-The Wollomombi Walking Track takes you along the north side of the gorge rim to three lookout points.
-The Eagle Lookout is the first viewpoint which gives you great views of the gorge from a different angle.
+The Wollomombi Walking Track guides hikers along the north side of the gorge rim, taking in various lookout points.
+The Eagle Lookout is the first viewpoint which offers great views of the gorge from a different angle.

-The track then crosses the Wollomombi River leading to the Wollomombi Falls Lookout looking down on the waterfall.
-The third lookout point is the Chandler Falls Lookout with amazing views of the Chandler Waterfall.
+The track then crosses the Wollomombi River leading to another lookout closer to the waterfall, followed by a lookout point that offers scenic views of the Chandler Waterfall.